visika/tesi-magistrale/thesis.typ

   In this work, we will use recently developed #glspl("mlp") to model the behaviour and characteristics of molecular crystals, using water as the object of study, given the vast coverage in literature.

   Traditional approaches often grapple with the trade-off between computational expense and accuracy.
-The application of Machine Learning potentials captures complex intermolecular interactions with a significantly reduced computational cost compared to traditional ab-initio methods.
+The application of #glspl("mlp") captures complex intermolecular interactions with a significantly reduced computational cost compared to traditional ab-initio methods.